 It is recommended that the City continue to require annexation, or signature of waivers of opposition to annexation, as a precondition to receiving municipal services.
-All utility line extensions should be financed by the property owners and/or developers unless a State or Federal grant is received for the expressed purpose of serving an area or the area is part of a tax incremental finance district formed to promote economic development

-The amendment of the Zoning Ordinance to create a Rural Residential District in the City which would allow homeowners to keep horses and other large animals would remove a major impediment to annexation which is keeping may landowners from coming into the City.
+All utility line extensions should be financed by the property owners and/or developers unless a State or Federal grant is received for the expressed purpose of serving an area or the area is part of a tax incremental finance district formed to promote economic development which would allow homeowners to keep horses and other large animals would remove a major impediment to annexation which is keeping may landowners from coming into the City.
 (See Zoning Ordinance recommendations on previous page.)